JAlcocerT/Docker/README.md

 [Docker is a tool](https://fossengineer.com/docker-first-steps-guide-for-data-analytics/) designed to make it easier to **create, deploy, and run applications by using *containers*.**

 Containers allow us to **package up an application with all of the parts it needs to work properly** -  such as libraries and other dependencies, and deploy it as one package.

 By doing this, the application will run on any other Linux machine (also windows or ios) regardless of any customized settings that machine might have that could differ from the machine used for writing and testing the code.

 Containers remain lightweight by sharing the OS they run on while isolating processes within user space.

-Everything needed to run a software application successfully can be stored in a container to make development and deployment more efficient.
-For this reason, containers are perfect for running microservices.
+Everything needed to run a software application successfully can be stored in a container to **make development and deployment more efficient**.

 ## Docker and your favourite Apps

-I have been collecting the config files to install with Docker several Apps and consolidated it on this repository for anyone that might find it helpful.
+I have been **collecting/adapting the config files** to install with Docker several Apps and consolidated it on this repository for anyone that might find it helpful.

 <details>
   <summary>Click to know which Apps</summary>